archit342000/RAGQA/README.md

 uvicorn server:app --host 0.0.0.0 --port 8000
 ```

-POST `/parse` with a PDF (and optional JSON config overrides) to run the same
+POST `/parse` with a PDF and optional JSON config overrides to run the parser
-pipeline and receive a JSON summary.
+and receive a stats summary plus artifact directory.

 ## Configuration Defaults